Kaupapa / The idea

 Karaitiana Akroyd

-'Pai Are' and 'Pai Tawa' model Huatoki River Stones with carver Karaitiana Akroyd.
+Carver Karaitiana Akroyd with 'Pai Are' and 'Pai Tawa' model Huatoki River Stones for Ono.

 Paul Burgham

-Ngaere swamp window and Hawera shop window with glass artist Paul Burgham
+Glass artist Paul Burgham with Ngaere swamp window and Hawera shop window with

 Jack Vogelesang